teserakt-io/automation-engine/README.md

 ## Introduction

-The automation engine aim to ease and automate the key management of E4 by providing a way to define policies (or rules) for key renewal, or any other operations, which need to be performed under certain events or conditions, to keep the system communications secure.
+The automation engine aims to ease and automate the key management of E4 by providing a way to define policies (or rules) for key renewal, or any other operations, which need to be performed under certain events or conditions, to keep the system communications secure.

 It defines 3 main components:

-- rules
+### rules

 A rule is a simple container entity.
 It holds an action type, a description, a list of targets, a list of triggers and a timestamp.
 It defines what has to be done when it get executed (from its action type), and when it was last executed (from its timestamp).
 The list of available actions is defined in the [proto file](./api.proto) (see `ActionType`).
 A current available action is, for example, a key rotation (`ActionType.KEY_ROTATION`).

 For more details, see [the rules documentation](./doc/rules.md)

-- targets
+### targets

 A target define who/what the rule action will be executed for.
 It has a type (see available types in [proto file](./api.proto) > `TargetType`) and an expression (the identifier of the target).
 When a rule is triggered, it will execute its action for each of its targets.
 For example, we can define a rule with the action `KEY_ROTATION`, and several targets, a `TOPIC` target type, with expression `/devices/groupA`, and another `CLIENT` target type, with expression `secure-thing-XYZ`.
 This means every time the rule get executed, the topic identified by `/devices/groupA` and the client identified by `secure-thing-XYZ` will have their key renewed.